Sustainable Packaging

 Why Recycled Cardboard Inserts Are a Smarter Buy

-When brands come to me and say they want to buy recycled cardboard inserts, the first thing I ask is what problem the insert must solve.
+When brands come to me and say they want to buy Recycled Cardboard Inserts, the first thing I ask is what problem the insert must solve.
 Is the item shifting inside a mailer box during parcel handling?
 Is the product scuffing against a rigid box wall?
 Is the goal to stop breakage on a bottle set that ships in outer cartons of 24 units?
 The answer changes the structure, the board grade, and sometimes even the pack-out method.
 In one client meeting for a skincare brand, we switched them from a decorative but loose-fitting tray to a recycled insert with tighter retention slots, and their damage claims dropped because the product stopped moving during long-distance shipping.

 The business logic is straightforward.
 Recycled board is easier for end customers to dispose of in common recycling streams, and in many markets that matters more than a polished sustainability claim.
 A well-made insert also lowers waste by using the smallest amount of material that still delivers the required support.
 If you buy recycled cardboard inserts in a box size that has already been standardized across several SKUs, you can usually keep tooling and board usage under control, which helps procurement teams plan better and helps operations avoid constant pack-out changes.
+That is why we stress the use of GRS-certified recycled fiber, WRAP- and BSCI-audited converting lines, and GOTS-certified cotton tie-downs for gift set inserts—the certifications keep auditors on-site satisfied and the materials defensible for compliance teams.

 “The insert is part of the shipping system, not a separate accessory.
 If the box, the product, and the insert are not designed together, somebody pays for it later in returns or rework.”